| 916 Patricia Avenue | ![]() |

 My signal accomplishment while at Bellcore was to lead the Internet community, under the auspices of the Internet Engineering Task Force (IETF), to develop the open data interchange standard that ultimately became known as MIME (Multipurpose Internet Mail Extensions).
 Today, every email message, every web page on the Internet, and every modern version of a Microsoft operating systems use MIME.

 While at Bellcore, I was also the author of the "metamail" software package, an open source implementation of the MIME standard.
-Metamail or parts thereof are still running on millions of machines worldwide; the software is now part of virtually every UNIX or Linux distribution, and some of the code has even been reused as part of proprietary environments such as America Online.
+Metamail or parts thereof are still running on millions of machines worldwide.

 I also defined and implemented two special-purpose "active email" programming languages while I was at Bellcore, known as ATOMICMAIL and Safe-Tcl.
 Both of these were languages that permitted interactive programs to be sent around via email without permitting viruses or other hostile applications.